 - To be sensitive to your surroundings when you are sharing protected health information and to always speak in a low and quiet tone if you are not in a private area.

-- To always properly dispose of protected health information in the designated blue shred bins.
+- To always properly dispose of protected health information in the designated locked shred bins.

-- To report any impermissible or improper use or disclosure of protected health information to the Office of Corporate Compliance as soon as possible, but no later than 24 hours after discovering an actual or suspected impermissible or improper use, disclosure or access.
+- To report any known or suspected impermissible or improper use, disclosure of or access to protected health information to the Office of Corporate Compliance as soon as possible, but no later than 24 hours after discovering an actual or suspected impermissible or improper use, disclosure or access.

 - To never share your passwords or credentials with anyone for any reason.

 - To maintain up-to-date knowledge of privacy and information security rules by completing Harris Health’s annual privacy and information security education.

 Protected health information is information that identifies a patient or could be used to identify a patient and relates to that patient’s healthcare in any way.
 Protected health information can be in any format, including paper, electronic or oral.
 Examples include After Visit Summaries, prescriptions, any information included in the patient’s electronic medical record and information discussed between healthcare providers.

 Can I disclose a patient’s protected health information to a patient’s family member(s) or friend(s)?

 Yes; however, you may only disclose protected health information to a patient’s family member(s) and/or friend(s) that is directly relevant to the patient’s family member’s or friend’s involvement in the care of the patient and so long as the patient has agreed or has been given an opportunity to object and did not object.
 For more information regarding these disclosures, please see Harris Health Policy 3.11.203, Use and Disclosure of Protected Health Information to Persons Involved in the Patient’s Care and for Disaster Relief Purposes.